Corporate Governance Statement

 Carsten Dentler

-Mediation Committee pursuant to Section 27 (3) of the Co-Determination Act
+Mediation Committee pursuant to section 27 (3) of the Co-Determination Act

 Prof. Dr.-Ing.
 Raimund Klinkner (Chair)